-We are guided by a feminist, activist and interpretive lens.
-Our multi-case study method, i.e., three interviews (semi-structured and photovoice) and documents, offers two advantages: 1) the knowledge generated by case studies is concrete and context dependent (Case and Light, 2011); 2) case studies are useful in the heuristic identification of new variables and potential hypotheses (George and Bennett, 2005).
-We attend to "small numbers" in order to "learn from small numbers" (Riley et al., 2015; Pawley, 2013).
+We are guided by a feminist, activist, and interpretive lens.
+Our multi-case study method, i.e., three semi-structured interviews and photovoice, offers two advantages: 1) the knowledge generated by case studies is concrete and context dependent (Case and Light, 2011); 2) case studies are useful in the heuristic identification of new variables and potential hypotheses (George and Bennett, 2005).

-OUTCOMES
+ACTUAL OUTCOMES

-Our results suggest these women find joy in their experience of developing and applying engineering expertise, knowing-about and knowing-how in response to real, tangible and challenging problems.
-They find knowing-about and -how exciting, self-rewarding and self-defining.
-Further, these women also work to transform the culture or ways of participating in project teams.
-This transforming not only facilitates knowing-about and knowing-how; but it also creates an environment in which women can claim their expertise, their identity as engineers, and have those expertise and identities affirmed by others.
+Our preliminary results suggest these women find joy in their experience of developing and applying engineering expertise to real, tangible, and challenging problems.
+They find knowing-about and knowing-how exciting, self-rewarding and self-defining.
+Further, these women work to transform the culture or ways of participating in project teams.
+This transforming not only facilitates knowing-about and knowing-how; but also it creates an environment in which women can claim their expertise, their identity as engineers, and have those expertise and identities affirmed by others.